-The Spring Valley gold project ("Spring Valley Project") is located in Pershing County, Nevada and is 100% owned and controlled by Waterton Global Resource Management.
+The Spring Valley Project is located in Pershing County, Nevada and is 100% owned and controlled by Waterton Global Resource Management.
 The Company acquired a portfolio of royalties on the Spring Valley Project as part of the acquisition of Terraco Gold Corp.
 The royalties in the portfolio acquired range from a 0.5% NSR royalty on a portion of the Spring Valley Project up to a 3.0% NSR sliding scale royalty on the main portion of the Spring Valley Project.

-The parameters surrounding the 3% NSR sliding scale royalty are as follows:
+The parameters surrounding of the 3% NSR sliding scale royalty are as follows: